cardano-foundation/CIPs/CIP-0120/README.md

 #### Sentences

-// todo; improve this - it is confusing
+The constitution text MUST only contain a maximum of one sentence per line, with each sentence followed by a newline.

-The constitution text MUST only contain a maximum of one sentence per group of adjacent lines, with each sentence followed by a newline.
+When rendered, these newlines between sentences SHOULD NOT be shown.

-There MUST be one and only one blank line between paragraphs.
+Paragraphs are shown by leaving a blank line between text.

 Each sentence SHOULD start on its own line with a capitalized letter.